Healthy Homes Assessment Te Hauke

 Te Hauke Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory to all Te Hauke and New Zealand rental homes where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement to all Te Hauke and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate conformance with any Healthy Homes Standard that apply or will be applied to their rental properties.
+• Landlords and property managers must keep records to demonstrate the conformance to all Healthy Homes Standards that apply or will be applicable throughout the tenancy period of their rental properties.

-• Property managers and private landlords are required to ensure their rental properties conform to the Healthy Homes Standards within 90 days of any new, renewed or varied tenant.
+• Property managers and private landlords should ensure their rental properties conform to the Healthy Homes Standard within 90 days of a new, renewed or varied tenant.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarder households (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.

-• All houses rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.

 From July 1st 2024